encoredev/encore/docs/deploy/infra.md

 Within the VPC Encore provisions a [Cloud Run][gcp-cloudrun] service to run the application, storing secret values using [Secret Manager][gcp-secrets].

 #### SQL Databases
-When using [SQL Databases][encore-sqldb], Encore provisions a single [GCP Cloud SQL][gcp-cloudsql] cluster, and separate databases within that cluster.
+When using [SQL Databases](/docs/primitives/databases), Encore provisions a single [GCP Cloud SQL][gcp-cloudsql] cluster, and separate databases within that cluster.
 The cluster is configured with the latest PostgreSQL version available at the time of provisioning.

 The machine type is chosen as the smallest available that supports auto-scaling (1 vCPU / 3.75GiB memory).
 You can freely increase the machine type yourself to handle larger scales.